Final stellation of the icosahedron

-In geometry, the complete or final stellation of the icosahedron is the outermost stellation of the icosahedron, and is "complete" and "final" because it includes all of the cells in the icosahedron's stellation diagram.
+In geometry, the complete, final stellation of the icosahedron, or echidnahedron is the outermost stellation of the icosahedron, and is "complete" and "final" because it includes all of the cells in the icosahedron's stellation diagram.
 That is, every three intersecting face planes of the icosahedral core intersect either on a vertex of this polyhedron or inside of it.
 It was studied by Max Brückner after the discovery of Kepler-Poinsot polyhedron.
 It can be viewed as an irregular, simple, and star polyhedron.

 Background

 Johannes Kepler in his Harmonices Mundi applied the stellation process, recognizing the small stellated dodecahedron and great stellated dodecahedron as regular polyhedra.
 However, Louis Poinsot in 1809 rediscovered two more, the great icosahedron and great dodecahedron.
-This was proved by Augustin-Louis Cauchy in 1812 that there are only four regular star polyhedrons, known as the Kepler–Poinsot polyhedron.
+This was proved by Augustin-Louis Cauchy in 1812 that there are only four regular star polyhedra, known as the Kepler–Poinsot polyhedron.